 Data on the use and duration of military conscription were used to construct rating intervals.
 Countries with longer conscription periods received lower ratings.
 A rating of 10 was assigned to countries without military conscription.
 When length of conscription was six months or less, countries were given a rating of 5.
 When length of conscription was more than six months but not more than 12 months, countries were rated at 3.
-When length of conscription was more than signed a rating of 1.
+When length of conscription was more than 12 months but not more than 18 months, countries were assigned a rating of 1.
 When conscription periods exceeded 18 months, countries were rated zero.
-If conscription was present, but apparently not strictly enforced or the length of service could not be determined, the country was given a rating of 3.
+If conscription was present but apparently not strictly enforced or the length of service could not be determined, the country was given a rating of 3.
 In cases where it is clear conscription is never used, even though it may be possible, a rating of 10 is given.
 If a country's mandated national service includes clear non-military options, the country was given a rating of 5.

-Source International Institute for Strategic Studies, The Military Balance (various issues); War Resisters International, World Survey of Conscription and Conscientious Objection to Military Service, http://www.wri-irg.org/programmes/world\survey/.
+Sources International Institute for Strategic Studies, The Military Balance; War Resisters International, World Survey of Conscription and Conscientious Objection to Military Service; additional online sources used as necessary.